TristanBilot/tristanbilot.github.io/courses/autodiff/Autodiff.md

 To perform AD, we need to divide the problem in multiple simple operations (i.e. divide and conquer scheme).
 Computing the partial derivative of a function w.r.t a variable becomes really easy once the composition of functions is divided in multiple simple usual derivatives.

-In practice, the composition of functions is decomposed using a `computation graph`, which is explained in the <a href="/chain-rule">previous course</a>.
+In practice, the composition of functions is decomposed using a `computation graph`, which is explained in the previous course.
 Each node in this graph could be a usual derivative or a mathematical operation such as `add`, `mul` of `matrix multiplication`.

 #### Example